 Living out of core pain

-Other times we live out of our core pain by pushing for career success, personal achievements, and maintaining a ‘positive vibes only’ outlook on life!
+Sometimes we live out of our core pain by pushing for career success, personal achievements, and maintaining a ‘positive vibes only’ outlook on life!
 Because this striving is driven by unhealed core pain and not authentic self origination, it is not sustainable.
 I have sat with many successful and high achieving people who suffer chronically with burnout and overwhelm due to the strain of self-avoidance that comes from living out of core pain.

 In reality, losing connection with ourselves at such an early stage of development is terrifying and traumatising.
-No amount of positive reframing will heal the pain, but carefully guided somatic emotional experiencing, with the right cognitive interventions, will!
+No amount of positive mental reframing will heal the pain, but carefully guided somatic emotional experiencing, with the right cognitive interventions, will!

 Most of us do not get this kind of parenting and guidance from our elders!
-At best, most of us get conditional love and acceptance that depends upon us adopting certain behaviours, beliefs and values.
+At best, most of us get conditional love and acceptance that depends upon us adopting certain behaviours, beliefs and attitudes.
 That’s if we are amongst the lucky ones!
 If we are less fortunate, we may face emotional, mental, and physical abuse!
 We may face broken homes, poverty, and not having much of a chance in life.

 Somehow, if we look back with enough awareness, we knew who we were within ourselves at a very young age.
 Maybe this knowing and the path we were here to take wasn’t fully matured or formed, but in some part of ourselves we knew!
-For most of us, it simply wasn’t possible to express ourselves freely.
+For most of us, it simply wasn’t possible to express the truth of ourselves freely.
 It wasn’t safe to be who we knew ourselves to be.
 Our growth was stunted from the beginning, and we never stood a chance!

 Let that sink in for a moment…